 The Immanent Will that stirs and urges everything

-In the sixth tercet the speaker mentions “Immanent Will.”
+In the sixth tercet, the speaker mentions “Immanent Will.”
 This is a force he sees as existing in the world.
 It “stirs and urges everything.”
-It is something like chaos in that it instigates the “sinister” and matches the happy with sad.
+It is something like chaos in that it instigates the “sinister” and matches the happy with the sad.
 It was the fault of “Immanent Will” the ship met its twin, the iceberg.
-This will be discussed in depth in the next stanzas.
+This will be discussed in-depth in the next stanzas.

 Prepared a sinister mate

 A Shape of Ice, for the time far and dissociate.